ab604/quarto-report-project-template/README.md

 # A minimal template for creating scientific manuscript using Quarto

-This repo has a template for a minimal scientific manuscript using R and Quarto.
+This repo has a template for a minimal scientific manuscript using RStudio and [Quarto](https://quarto.org/).

 There may be better solutions, but this is a minimal example for creating a scientific manuscript using R and quarto and outputting a MS Word document for working with collaborators who only use MS Office.
 It should be simple enough to amend for `html` or `pdf` outputs.